Colt Group

-The Colt Group is a family-owned business, founded in 1931, that designs and supplies climate control, smoke control, natural ventilation, and brise soleil systems, as well as servicing and maintaining them.
+Colt International is a company headquartered in Waterlooville, United Kingdom, that designs and supplies HVAC control, smoke control, and brise soleil systems, and services and maintains them.
+It is family-owned and was founded in 1931 in London.

 The company is present in over 75 countries through subsidiaries, license and joint venture agreements.
-Colt Group's headquarters are in Waterlooville, United Kingdom.
 The company has manufacturing sites in the UK, the Netherlands, Germany, Saudi Arabia and China.
 It has approximately 1000 employees and an annual revenue of £180 million, as of 2017.
 The company's chief executive officer is Mark Oliver.

 History

 Colt was founded in 1931 by Jack O'Hea in London.
 In the 1930s the company's principal business activity was developing ventilators for industry.
 During the Second World War, Colt developed a series of blackout ventilators to ensure ventilation could take place in blacked-out buildings.
 In 1945 the UK Government started a massive rehousing programme using prefabricated houses.
 These houses were designed without fireplaces to save space, which created the need for an alternative source of ventilation.
 Colt designed the Constant Flow ventilator to meet this need.
 The post-war years also saw the reconstruction of the British manufacturing industry and the erection of new factory buildings across the country.
 At that time, Colt designed the Sloping Roof ventilator, which lay along the roof slope, reducing installation and maintenance costs.
 The company also designed the Clear Opening ventilator for industrial buildings such as foundries.
 The design ensured cooler working conditions and daylighting inside factories.
 In the 1950s, the advent of large single-storey industrial buildings in the automotive sector required a new approach to fire safety.
 In 1954 Colt designed and installed the world's first smoke ventilation system at the Vauxhall factory in Luton, UK.
 The company has since sponsored and participated in research programmes for smoke control.